PavelPZ/riverpod_navigator/README.md

           ref,
           // which screen to run when the application starts
           initPath: [HomeSegment()],
-          // JSON serialization of "typed-segment"
+          // JSON serialization of HomeSegment and PageSegment typed-segment's
           fromJson: SegmentGrp.fromJson,
           // build a screen from segment
           screenBuilder: (segment) => (segment as SegmentGrp).map(